pi12138/gosshcli/README.md

 - **Connection Management**: Add (interactively or via flags), list, remove, and group your SSH connections.
 - **Remote Command Execution**: Execute commands on a server without starting a full interactive session.
+- **File Transfer**: Upload and download files or directories between local and remote hosts using SFTP.
 - **Secure Password Storage**: Passwords are encrypted using AES-256 and stored locally.
 - **Connection Testing**: Test connectivity and authentication to a server without a full login.
 - **Configuration Portability**: Export all your connections and credentials to a single file for backup or migration, and import them on another machine.